gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

+## Prerequisites
+There are a couple things we need to take care of before we get started.
+Go ahead an open the *start* solution with Visual Studio and complete the following steps:

+### Eat Street API Key
+The code in the RestaurantServices uses the EatStreet API to query for restaurants by location.
+Why did I chose this API?
+Because it's free and getting access is a breeze.
+That being said, you do have to register for an account to receive an access key.
+Here are the steps:

+1. Navigate to the [Eat Street sign-in page](https://developers.eatstreet.com/sign-in) and create a new account

+2. Once registered, you should immediately be taken to a page which allows you to generate an access key.
+Click *Request new API Key* and copy the provided key

+3. Open the *web.config* and copy the key to the *EastStreetApiKey* value

 ## Reservation Conversation Logic
 Below you'll find a high-level blueprint of our reservation conversational flow.
 Hopefully you notice a number of repeating patterns for each dialog.